hannorein/rebound/README.md

 Paper
 -----

-The paper describing this code has been accepted for publication by Astronomy and Astrophysics on 6 November 2011.
-A preprint can be found on the arXiv at http://arxiv.org/abs/1110.4876 and at http://www.aanda.org/articles/aa/pdf/forth/aa18085-11.pdf.
+The paper Rein & Liu 2012 describing this code has been accepted for publication by Astronomy and Astrophysics on 6 November 2011 and has been published as article A128 in A&A Volume 537 2012.
+A freely available preprint can be found on the arXiv at http://arxiv.org/abs/1110.4876.

 Screenshot
 ----------